dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/PPT/MOM.md

 5. Alos tell in presentation that how it works with traefik
 6. Make a crisp presentataion.
 7. Say that I am giivng ooverview aout security but focus is on OIDC.
 Why OIDC?
 How is it related to traefik? whree does it sit in the cluster and association with traefik
+8. ***Make reqiremenets*** of what we want to actually achiebve from the research questions and make it in the initial slides